What is an Identity Audit?

 View the Discovery Report Presentation (PDF)

-- The Brand Platform is an internal, strategic framework on which we build messages
+- Brand Platform — an internal, strategic framework on which to build messages and creative development.

-- Key Messages break down TU’s offer into a core idea and four broad, easy-to-grasp
+- Key Messages — a set of statements defining TU’s unique offer centered around a core idea and four broad, easy-to-grasp messages

-View the Draft Brand Platform and Key Messages (PDF)
+View the Final Brand Platform and Key Messages (PDF)